lwindolf/lzone-cheat-sheets/cheat-sheet/Network/curl.md

 ### Don't do insecure auth

-Both
+These credential passing methods might be insecure (depending on your use case) as they expose the password in the process list.

 1. Via simple basic auth via URL (i.e. `https://<user>:<pwd>@<server>`)
 2. Via `-u "<user>:<pwd>"`

-are insecure as they expose the password in the process list.

 ### Use piped config